tolinwei/tube-vim/README.md

 - Run `echo $SHELL` in iTerm2 to make sure you're using `bash`
 - Clone this project to anywhere locally, cd into it and then run `bash install-os-x.sh` under `bash` inside iTerm2

+## Why tube-vim
+I started this project when I was working for Yahoo!
+Inc. on a , which is internally named **Tube**.
+Since I used most of the settings from within thie repo for that project, later I renamed it as tube-vim for a memorial.